etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ### Setting up the Development Environment

-Before diving into the customization and programming of your sub-application, ensure your development environment is correctly set up:
+Before customizing and programming your sub-application, ensure your development environment is properly set up.
+The following steps detail how to do this:

 1. **Create a Java Package:**
-   Within the `modules_rx` directory of your Etendo environment, establish a Java package tailored to your sub-application.
-This package should correspond to the Etendo RX Java package generated in the Etendo Classic for your specific sub-application.
-For example, if you're working on a product sub-application, you might create a package named `com.etendorx.subapp.product`.
-This package will be the repository for all the custom code and unique functionalities of your sub-application.
+   Create a Java package in the `modules_rx` directory of your Etendo environment.
+This package should match the Etendo RX Java package created in Etendo Classic for your sub-application.
+For instance, if you're developing a product sub-application, you could create a package like `com.etendorx.subapp.product`.

 2. **Generate Entities Using Etendo RX:**
-   After setting up your Java package, you need to generate entities which will form the foundation of your sub-application's data structure.
-When we generate the entities, Etendo RX embarks on a comprehensive entity generation process.
-During this process, it produces React code, which is then utilized as a library.
-This library acts as a crucial link between the application's frontend and backend, facilitating seamless data exchange and interaction among various system components.
+   Use Etendo RX to generate entities for your sub-application's data structure.
+Run the command `./gradlew rx:generate.entities` in the root of your Etendo environment.
+This generates essential directories and files like `lib`, `src-db`, and `src-gen` in your Java package.

     Run the following command in the root of your Etendo environment: